Mekong Delta: Climate change concerns

-The duration of inundations at an important road in the city of Can Tho is expected to continue to rise from the current total of 72 inundated days per year to 270 days by 2030 and 365 days by 2050.
+The duration of inundations at an important road in the city of Cần Thơ is expected to continue to rise from the current total of 72 inundated days per year to 270 days by 2030 and 365 days by 2050.
 This is attributed to the combined influence of sea-level rise and land subsidence, which occurs at about 1.1 cm annually.
 Several projects and initiatives on local, regional and state levels work to counter this trend and save the Mekong Delta.
 For example, there exists a programme for integrated coastal management that is supported by Germany and Australia.
+Additionally, international and local initiatives, including significant environmental funding and legislation like Resolution 120 in 2017, emphasize sustainable management and conservation of natural resources, focusing on nature-based solutions such as retrofitting dikes, mangrove restoration, and multi-value farming to mitigate environmental degradation.

 In August 2019, a Nature Communications study using an improved measure of elevation estimation, found that the delta was much lower than previous estimates, only a mean 0.82 m above sea level, with 75% of the delta—an area where 12 million people currently live—falling below 1 m.
 It is expected that a majority of the delta will be below sea level by 2050.

 Demographics

 The inhabitants of the Mekong Delta region are predominantly ethnic Vietnamese.
-It is home to the largest population of Cambodians outside of Cambodia.
-The Khmer minority population live primarily in the Trà Vinh, Sóc Trăng, and Muslim Chăm in Tân Châu, An Giang provinces.
+It is home to the largest population of Khmer outside of Cambodia.
+The Khmer minority population live primarily in the Trà Vinh, Sóc Trăng, and Muslim Chăm in Tân Châu, An Giang and Cà Mau provinces.
 There are also sizeable Hoa (ethnic Chinese) populations in the Kiên Giang, and Trà Vinh provinces.
 The region had a population of 17.33 million people in 2011.

+The languages spoken in the Mekong Delta are mainly Vietnamese and Khmer which cover almost the majority of the population.
+Then there are also various Chinese languages spoken by the Hoa community, as well as the Cham and Mekong Delta Malay languages which are the lingua franca for the Muslim community there.

 The population of the Mekong Delta has been growing relatively slowly in recent years, mainly due to out-migration.
 The region's population only increased by 471,600 people between 2005 and 2011, while 166,400 people migrated out in 2011 alone.
 Together with the central coast regions, it has one of the slowest growing populations in the country.
 Population growth rates have been between 0.3% and 0.5% between 2008 and 2011, while they have been over 2% in the neighbouring southeastern region.
 Net migration has been negative in all of these years.
 The region also has a relatively low fertility rate, at 1.8 children per woman in 2010 and 2011, down from 2.0 in 2005.